International Ethics & Treaty Conferences

 In October the Pacific Northwest Conference of the United Methodist Church endorsed the Declaration, “to stand with the tribal leaders and faith communities to do what is right.”

-On October 24, 2015, in Portland, Leotis McCormack, of the Nez Perce Nation and Columbia River Inter-Tribal Fish Commission, and Bishop William Skylstad welcomed people to our second “One River, Ethics Matter” conference.
+In October 2015 in Portland, Leotis McCormack (of the Nez Perce Nation and Columbia River Inter-Tribal Fish Commission) and Bishop William Skylstad welcomed people to our second “One River, Ethics Matter” conference.
 The Portland conference focused on the direct connection between the 1948 Vanport Flood and the destruction and permanent flooding of river valleys in the Upper Columbia from the Treaty dams.
 In the face of unfolding climate change, speakers explored how we meet our justice and stewardship responsibilities — including revisiting flood risk management in the Columbia River Basin.
 You can watch a brief film of this conference: Portland – One River, Ethics Matter.

-We seek endorsement of our basic principles: that human interaction with water should be guided by ethical principles of stewardship and justice.
+Through this week, the Ethics & Treaty Project seeks endorsement of a basic concept: that human interaction with water should be guided by ethical principles of stewardship and justice.